Future Wealth Calculator

 Key Factors That Determine Your Wealth

-- Time: Starting early gives compound interest more time to work
+- Time: The number of years your money stays invested.
+Starting early gives each contribution more time to grow.

 How to Increase Your Future Wealth

-- Increase savings rate: Even 5% more makes a huge difference
+- Increase savings rate: Even a 5% increase can create a large difference over decades.

-- Stay consistent: Regular investing beats timing the market
+- Stay consistent: Regular investing often matters more than trying to time the perfect market entry.

 The Power of Savings Rate